 The ultimate goal for every project manager is the stakeholders' satisfaction.
-I've learned over the time, that if my stakeholders are happy...
-I am happy.
+I have learned over time that if my stakeholders are happy, I am happy.

 In psychology, the concept of resistance to change refers to people experiencing emotional anxiety caused by the prospect of a transformation or change that is taking place.
-Therefore, it was thought that to eliminate this resistance was enough to motivate people to accept the change as an opportunity of improvement & development.
-However, to do this, there are several problematic areas, relating to the person's personality, life experience, or the current situation.
+Therefore, eliminating this resistance was enough to motivate people to accept the change as an opportunity for improvement & development.
+However, to do this change, there are several problematic areas related to the person's personality, life experience, or the current situation.

 Let’s start from here...

-time remain the same, or do the same things.
+We want to change without changing (or continue doing the same things).
 This dichotomy generates resistance, often at an unconscious level.
-From this perspective, the solution is by understanding the resistance cycle of change, to define and eliminate the blocking factors that keep people trapped in the past.
+From this perspective, the solution is by understanding the resistance cycle of change to define and eliminate the blocking factors that keep people trapped in the past.

 Resistance cycle of change:

-This cycle is inspired from The Kübler-Ross model, or the five stages of grief.
+This presented cycle is inspired by the Kübler-Ross model (or the five stages of grief).

-- Denial phase: People close their eyes in front of reality as if nothing had happened, with the naive claim that the need to change disappears.
+- The Denial phase: People close their eyes to reality with the naive claim that the need to change disappears as if nothing happened.

-- Struggling phase: People start to accept the fact of the change, but they didn’t accept the change yet, and they try to find the “way” to avoid it.
+- The Struggling phase: In this phase, people start accepting the fact of the change, but they did not accept the change itself, and they try to find the “way” to avoid it.

-- Depression Phase: People finally accept that the coming change can not be avoided, and they start blaming themselves and feel that they are fighting a losing battle.
+- The Depression Phase: People finally accept that the coming change can not avoid, and they start blaming themselves and feel that they are fighting a losing battle.

-- Experiment phase: The resistance to change is finally disappearing, and the people realize that we have to react.
-They start looking for realistic solutions by experimenting different coping models that fit reality and bring them closer to the change.
+- The Experiment phase: The resistance to change finally disappeared, and the people realize that we have to react.
+They start looking for realistic solutions by experimenting with different coping models that fit reality and bring them closer to the change.

-- Accepting phase: People will start discovering the advantage of the change and try to find the balance with the loss resulted from that change by implementing new models of adaptive behaviour that help them to rebuild our identity in the new circumstances.
+- The Accepting phase: People start discovering the advantage of the change, and they try to find the balance from the loss resulted from that change.
+They start implementing new models of adaptive behaviour to rebuild their identity in line with the circumstances.

-Blocking factors that drive to the resistance for a change:
+Blocking factors that drive the resistance for a change:

-- The necessity: Everything starts with why?... and people need to understand the necessity of the change before to move from their comfort zone.
+- The necessity: Everything starts with why?
+And people need to understand the "necessity" of the change before moving from their comfort zone.

-- The fear: In general, people have fear of the unknown and try to avoid the uncertainties.
-People also have fear from the failure, especially if they have a lack of expertise.
+- The fear: In general, people fear the "unknown", and they try to avoid the uncertainties.
+Besides that, they also fear failure, especially the ones having lack expertise.

-- The power: Most people do not like the imposed changes, and they respond minimally to the change they are not consulted about.
-As a matter of fact, a change force new rules to the current state, and people find themselves weak with no power to reject the new rules.
+- The power: Most people do not like the imposed changes, and they respond minimally to the changes they are not consulted about.
+A change force new rules to the current state and people find themselves weak with no power to reject the new rules.

-- The habits: Most of the people are attached to habits, and they find difficulties to change models in doing things for a long time, and they have no tolerance for changing the routine.
+- The habits: People are attached to habits, and they find it difficult to change models in doing things for a long time, and they have no tolerance for changing the routine.

-- The Motive: We always seek to get more & more benefits with every change occurs to us, this is human nature.
-With no benefits... people don’t have the motive to accept the change.
+- The Motive: As humans, we always seek to get more & more advantages with every change that occurs to us.
+With no benefits, people don’t have the motive to accept the change.

-- The Timing: Sometimes the change happened at the wrong time, where people have the intention for this change... but not today!
+- The Timing: Sometimes, the change happened at the wrong time, where people have the intention to change, but not today!
 They are not READY to change.

-- The instability: Too many changes exhaust people and lead them to resist a change.; and due to the fact that the tolerance level for change has been exceeded, people start to resist any change to ensure stability.
+- The instability: Too many changes exhaust people and lead them to resist a change.
+If the tolerance level for change exceeded the limit, people start to resist any change to ensure stability.

 - The Beliefs: In some cases, change is a breaking point with some of our beliefs or opinions, which creates a cognitive dissonance that we are unwilling to assume.